Sodosaf/HumanActivityRecognitionUsingSmartphones2/README.md

 __________________________

 Please note: I uploaded the codebook as pdf (not as *.md) because of easier formatting.
-You'll find all information about the steps that were performed to the date in both the codebook and this ReadMe-file.
+You'll find all information about the steps that were performed to the original data in both the codebook and this ReadMe-file.

 __________________________